hoyingchris/notes/README.md

 ---below is recommendation for reducing RAM and HDD usage.

 service: (disable all these)
--connected user experience
+- connected user experience
--HomeGroup Listener (1703 or earlier)
+- HomeGroup Listener (1703 or earlier)
--HomeGroup Provider (1703 or earlier) -sysmain/superfetch
+- HomeGroup Provider (1703 or earlier)
+- sysmain/superfetch
--windows search
+- windows search
--windows update (also change recovery action to no action)
+- windows update (also change recovery action to no action)

 c:\
 -properties-tools-optimize-change settings- uncheck